 A well-designed CRM system and set of practices are essential for companies to drive sales productivity and build strong customer relationships.

-In this article, we will be exploring some reasons companies lose customers, and how this can be avoided.
+In this article, we will be exploring 5 top CRM challenges, and how they can be addressed.

 Asia Pacific has long been recognized as home to some of the world’s most competitive economies.
 In the latest World Economic Forum Global Competitive Report¹, countries in the region – Singapore, South Korea & Hong Kong; Malaysia; Thailand, China & India; and Vietnam – outranked their global counterparts as leading economies, based on their respective income groups.
 Though highly fragmented, a common denominator – and crucial to the region’s competitive dynamics – is the performance of its small and medium businesses (SMBs).